jchy/Data-Modeling/readme.md

 7. Assumptions that you should make while creating the schema for linkedin :~
 - User should have firstname,lastname, gender, age, skills etc fields.
+- A user may be a student or recruiter or organistaion
 - The User should be able to view or edit his personal information.
 - Users should be able to store or manage Skills, Education, Companies.
 - A user should be able to write a Post.
 - A user should be able to Comment on a post or reply to a comment.
 - A user should be able to Like a post or a comment.
 - Author of the post should be able to delete the comments
+- A recruiter should be able to post a job
+- users should be albe to comment on job
+- I have assumed that user will be able to post a job, posts, blogs depending upon the type of the user.

 8.
 - list top 10 posts by users